 CSULB Nursing pins are available to order for graduating senior students.
-The deadlines for ordering them are September 30th and February 28th.
-A designated faculty member will have the electronic forms.
+The announcement for ordering nursing pins via an online portal from Herff-Jones will be sent to students from the nursing office to receive in time for any graduation ceremonies.
 Prices may vary depending on the type of pin ordered.
 Each school of nursing has its own unique pin which identifies the student as a graduate when worn with the nursing uniform.

-Each graduating class may arrange their own pinning ceremony.
+Each graduating class arranges their own pinning ceremony.
 This is a special ceremony for students and their family as well as the CSULB faculty.
 The pinning ceremony is a long-standing tradition in nursing.
 This affair symbolizes the passing from the role of student to the role of professional nurse.
 This function is planned by the senior class with the help of a designated faculty member and all graduates are strongly encouraged to participate.